rust-project-primer/book/src/organization/packages.md

 Rust crates can declare optional dependencies.
 These are additive, meaning that enabling them should not break anything.
-The reason for this is that Rust performs feature unification: if you have multiple dependendencies in your dependency that depend on a single crate, it will only be built once with the features unified.
+The reason for this is that Rust performs feature unification: if you have multiple dependencies in your dependency that depend on a single crate, it will only be built once with the features unified.